juniormbe/cloudmc-standard-kb/en/vpn/cca-using-remote-access.md

 The following information is required to configure the VPN client:

    - **Public IP:** The VPC's public IP address with tagged with the "VPN" purpose.
    - **IKEv2 certificate:** The certificate used to authenticate the remote VPN.
-Save this certificate in a file with the **.crt** extension, for example cloud-vpn.crt.
+Save this certificate in a file with the **.crt** extension, for example `cloud-vpn.crt`.
 Make sure you keep the exact same formatting and content as displayed on the page.
    - **Username:** a valid VPN account username.
    - **Password:** a valid VPN account password.